 Click here to learn more about time zones in appointments.

-- Current user or browser: if a client or service location has not been added to the appointment, then the time zone will default to the current user’s time zone.
+- Computer time zone: if a client or service location has not been added to the appointment, then the time zone will default to the current user’s time zone.

-- Service location: if a service location has been added to the appointment and the service location has been geocoded, then the time zone will default to the time zone based on the service location’s address.
+- Client service address: if a service location has been added to the appointment and has been geolocated, then the time zone will default to the time zone based on the service location’s address.

-Please note, time zone defaults cannot be modified unless users have permission to do so.
+Please note, time zone defaults cannot be modified on the timesheet or billing entry unless users have permission to do so.

 The current user’s time zone is used to render calendar events.